Best Iran deserts

 To reach Rig-e Jenn, drive through Garmsar road from Kavir National Park to Malek Abad road and then straight to the desert.

 As one of the most captivating Iran deserts, Lut is a UNESCO-listed natural attraction in Iran.
-Here is simply the hottest place on the Earth surface that Nasa has ever registered; 71ºC!
+Here was once considered the hottest place on the Earth surface that Nasa had ever registered; 71ºC!
 It is absolutely an abiotic zone; no living creature can endure here.
-So, if you are afraid of going to desert because of usual threats such as snake or scorpion, then do not worry!
-These creatures will not make it here in such a sever condition.
+So, if you are afraid of going to the desert because of usual threats such as snake or scorpion, then do not worry!
+These creatures will not make it here in such a severe condition.

-40 Kms to northeast of Lut, you will reach Shahdad or Kalout desert, where resembles one of the Hollywood cities such as the one you have seen in the Star Wars, with its strange geological figures.
+40 Km to the northeast of Lut, you will reach Shahdad or Kalout desert, where resembles one of the Hollywood cities such as the one you have seen in the Star Wars, with its strange geological figures.
 Believe it or not, these giant structures that have formed due to wind, soil and water erosion sometimes reach a height of 200 meters!
-When it rains, the flowing water wash the soil and carry it around the rocks and gradually over time, these huge mud sculptures form!
+When it rains, the flowing water washes the soil and carries it around the rocks and gradually over time, these huge mud sculptures form!
 These amazing figures are more than 20 thousand years old.

 Walking among these structures, you feel like walking on the surface of Mars while if you are lucky enough, you may hear the voice of wind blowing through them.
 That is the only voice to be heard at the endless silence of the desert!

-Since here is one of the hottest places, the best time to travel and visit shahdad is winter.
-You need legal permission to travel to this natural site and it would be best to travel in a group not to get lost.
+Since here is one of the hottest places, the best time to travel and visit Shahdad is definitely winter.
+You need legal permission to travel to this natural site and it would be best to travel in a group to avoid getting lost.